AliKiyak/playerservice/README.md

 The functionality of the service can be tested while it is isolated from the other services.

 ## Client
-This is a school project made for the course Java Advanced Topipcs
+This is a school project made for the course Java Advanced Topics

 ## Authors and acknowledgment
 * Ali Kiyak (AliKiyak)